Will Joaquin Phoenix’s Joker Bring Home an Oscar?

-Despite Warner Bros’ efforts to create a cohesive film universe for its superheroes and assorted villains, The Joker will not be part of the same story continuity as Man of Steel, Wonder Woman, or the upcoming Aquaman.
+Despite Warner Bros’ efforts to create a cohesive film universe for its superheroes and assorted villains, Joker will not be part of the same story continuity as Man of Steel, Wonder Woman, Aquaman, or Shazam!.
 Instead, it will stand alone as its own separate reality.
 The concept is not unlike DC Comics’ own Elseworlds brand.
 Though long discontinued, Elseworlds told remixed superhero stories featuring such concepts as the Waynes finding the infant Kal-El instead of the Kents or Batman as an actual vampire.
 Though published before Elseworlds became a formalized concept, The Dark Knight Returns was considered one of these tales.
-In the years since, DC returned to the idea with the “Earth-1” line and the upcoming “DC Black Label,” which could be a very good name for a line of films separate from the Justice League continuity.
+In the years since, DC returned to the idea with the “Earth-1” line and “DC Black Label,” which could be a very good name for a line of films separate from the Justice League continuity.

 Meanwhile, the Joker of that universe, Jared Leto, is developing his own Joker feature film.

-There might be a punchline embedded in that name, but The Joker is dispensing with the mystery surrounding the character’s real name.
+There might be a punchline embedded in that name, but Joker is dispensing with the mystery surrounding the character’s real name.
 This sets it apart from previous Joker tales like The Dark Knight and The Killing Joke, the defining Joker comic book story by Alan Moore and Brian Bolland.
 In each, the character is treated as unknowable – even in The Killing Joke, the extended flashbacks of a failed comedian embarking on a life of crime are later revealed to be unreliable – with his name obscured.
 In 1989’s Batman, he was given the name “Jack Napier,” which became the character’s real name in comic-book continuity for a time.
 But in giving Joker this new name, Phillips and Silver boldly announce the movie will not be as ambiguous about the character’s background as The Dark Knight.
 Which is probably a good idea as The Dark Knight was the definitive screen take on the unknowable, force-of-nature character.

 In fact, the “gritty character study” phrase used by the studio has been floating around since the time Phoenix confirmed his participation in the project.
 According to the actor, part of the film’s appeal is its $40 million “low budget” nature.
 The modest spend is both a departure from the tentpole sort of films Joker appears in and even the sort of films Phillips makes.

 The director came to prominence with The Hangover series, which started with a seemingly modest $35 million budget – granted, that figure is on the higher end for comedies of the time – but spending on Hangover films ballooned to $103 million by The Hangover 3.
-And though The Joker appears to be a return to smaller budgets, the subject matter as described in interviews and press releases suggests Phillips will be leaving the zany comedy of Old School or Starsky & Hutch (and even the darker tinged action-comedy of War Dogs) behind for something much more contained and potentially serious.
+And though Joker appears to be a return to smaller budgets, the subject matter as described in interviews and press releases suggests Phillips will be leaving the zany comedy of Old School or Starsky & Hutch (and even the darker tinged action-comedy of War Dogs) behind for something much more contained and potentially serious.

-The Joker is in theaters October 4, 2019
+Joker is in theaters October 4, 2019